OMER62/TextAnalysis_By_Using_MapReduce/README.md

 [2,3],
 [2,14]
 <pre></pre>
-My program is based on The MapReduce algorithm and the Regular Expression tool.
+My program is based on The MapReduce algorithm and the Regular Expression tools.

 •<b>Regular Expression:</b> A regular expression is a sequence of characters that specifies a search pattern in the text.
 Usually, such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.